jackbennettuk/GearworksEngine/README.md

 // The main function
 int main() {
-    // Base gearworks behaviour object that handles all the behind-the-scenes logic gearworks::gwehaviour baseobj;
+    // This object is the main game process. gearworks::engine game;

-    // Set the base object's initial shaders baseobj.vertex_shader_path = "resources/shaders/vert.glsl";
+    // Set the game's initial shaders
+    game.vertex_shader_path = "resources/shaders/vert.glsl";
-    baseobj.fragment_shader_path = "resources/shaders/frag.glsl";
+    game.fragment_shader_path = "resources/shaders/frag.glsl";

-    // Initialize the base object
+    // Initialize your game
-    baseobj.initialize();
+    game.initialize();

-    // Update the base object (This function runs every frame until the window is closed) baseobj.update();
+    // Update your game (This function runs every frame until the window is closed) baseobj.update();

-    // Destroy the base object when the window is closed baseobj.destroy();
+    // Terminate your game's process when the window is closed baseobj.destroy();

     // End the application successfully